Plan A Measures

 - On arrival at the ground please be aware that social distancing and safety measures will be in operation and follow all Club signage, instructions, and guidance issued by stewards and/or Club personnel.

 - It is Club policy that all supporters must wear a face covering when entering and exiting the stadium as well as when you are moving around.
-Following EFL guidance, face coverings will not be mandatory whilst in your seat.
+Following EFL and Government guidance, face coverings are not mandatory but are advised when in busy indoor areas.
 For any supporters that are exempt then a plastic face shield can be used.

 - Please avoid bringing large bags into the stadium and only do so if absolutely necessary, to avoid slowing down the stadium entry processes.